MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

    limitations under the License.  -->
 # Auto-update extensions in Microsoft Edge

-Automatically updating extensions share some of the same benefits as automatically updating Microsoft Edge:
+Automatically updating extensions share some of the same following benefits as automatically updating Microsoft Edge.

 *   Incorporate bug and security fixes.
 *   Add new features or performance enhancements.
 *   Improve the user interface.

 Previously when non-store based extensions were supported, it was possible to update the native binaries and the extension at the same time.
 Now, those extensions are hosted in the Microsoft Edge Add-ons store and updates are made using the same mechanism that Microsoft Edge uses, which you can't control.
-You should be careful when updating extensions that have a dependency on native binaries.
+You should be careful when you update extensions that have a dependency on native binaries.

 > [!NOTE]
-> This topic does not apply to extensions published using the [Partner Center][MicrosoftPartnerCenter] dashboard.
+> This article does not apply to extensions that you publish using the [Partner Center][MicrosoftPartnerDashboardMicrosoftedgePublicLoginRefDd] dashboard.
 You may use the dashboard to release updated versions to your users and to the Microsoft Edge Add-ons store.
-Refer to [UpdateYourExtension] for details.
+For more information, navigate to [Update or remove your extension][ExtensionsPublishUpdateExtension].

 ## Overview

 Every few hours, Microsoft Edge checks whether each installed extension or app has an update URL.
-Extensions can specify an update URL using the `update_url` field in the manifest, which points to a location to perform an update check.
+To specify an update URL for you extension, use the `update_url` field in the manifest.
+The `update_url` field in the manifest points to a location to perform an update check.
 For each `update_url`, it sends requests for updated manifest XML files.
 If the update manifest XML file lists a newer version than that installed, Microsoft Edge downloads and installs the newer version.
 The same process works for manual updates, where the new `.crx` file must be signed with the same private key as the currently installed version.

 > [!NOTE]
 > In order to maintain user privacy, Microsoft Edge does not send any `Cookie` headers with auto-update manifest requests, and ignores any `Set-Cookie` headers in the responses to those requests.